Near Coos Bay in Coos County, Oregon — The American West (Northwest)

 2. Tracks along the Slough.

 A tram line, using handcarts and mule pulled cars, was built in 1871 and named The Isthmus Transit Rail line.
 It connected the head of Isthmus Slough with the head of Beaver Slough on two miles of wooden rails, providing a link between steamboats serving the Coos Bay and the Coquille drainages.
 It became the Isthmus Slough Transit Railroad when it was taken over by the Coos Bay Union Coal and Navigation Company in 1874.
-This led to an expansion, with real narrow gauge steel rails from Utter City, approximately at the current Highway 101 and Highway 42 junction, five miles south to Carbondale, the location of the Utter and Ojeda coal mine.
 (Submitted on February 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 3. Isthmus Transit Railroad.